Vysoké Mýto: Economy

 The most important employer in the town is Iveco Czech Republic and its Iveco Bus factory (previously Karosa), which produces buses under the brands Irisbus Crossway, Irisbus Arway and Iveco Urbanway.
 With more than 3,000 employees, Iveco Czech Republic is the largest industrial company in the Pardubice Region.

 Transport

-The I/35 road (part of the European route E442), which replaces the unfinished section of the D35 motorway from Olomouc to the Hradec Králové Region, passes through the town.
+The I/35 road (part of the European route E442), which replaces the unfinished section of the D35 motorway from Olomouc to the Hradec Králové Region, runs through the town.

 Vysoké Mýto lies on a railway line heading from Litomyšl to Choceň.

 Sport

 The town's football club is SK Vysoké Mýto.
 It plays in lower amateur tiers.